HortonworksUniversity/Essentials/demos/pig/README.md

 riskyEvents = FILTER geo BY event != 'normal';
 ```

-Project the date to include a count field and to exclude fields that are not
+Project the data to include a count field and to exclude fields that are not
 relevant for the risk analysis.

 ```pig